ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-If a HTTPS Server is operating in a constrained environment and cannot devote enough storage space to hold all SCTs and Certificate Chains it is authoritative for it is recommended to config the SCT Feedback mechanism to whitelist certain certificates that are known to be valid.
+If a HTTPS Server is operating in a constrained environment and cannot devote enough storage space to hold all SCTs and Certificate Chains it is authoritative for it is recommended to configure the SCT Feedback mechanism to allow only certain certificates that are known to be valid.
 These chains and SCTs can then be discarded without being stored or subsequently provided to any clients or auditors.
-If the whitelist is not sufficient, the below Deletion Algorithm {{deletion-algorithm}} is recommended to make it more difficult for the attacker to perform a flushing attack.
+If the allowlist is not sufficient, the below Deletion Algorithm {{deletion-algorithm}} is recommended to make it more difficult for the attacker to perform a flushing attack.